darnfish/escpos-image-processor/README.md

 # @printurmessages/escpos-image-processor
-A Node library that converts an image from a saved path into an escpos-printable image.
+A library that converts an image into an escpos-printable image

 ## Installation
 This library is available on the [NPM registry](https://www.npmjs.com/package/@printurmessages/escpos-image-processor).
 To install, run